Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1.1/build.typ

 )

 = 2024/02/02
-[With Gateway coming soon, the team is anxious because it is the first signature event that the org is going to.
-The team has already done research about what the skill level we will be expecting at the event.
+[With Gateway coming soon, the team is anxious because it is the first signature event that the organization is going to.
+The team has already done research about the skill level we will be expecting at the event.
 From our research, we plan to make a tray from Gremlin.
-The unique aspect of this tray is that we plan to make it modular, meaning we quickly take it off and put it back on.
+The unique aspect of this tray is that we plan to make it modular, meaning we can quickly take it off and put it back on.
 ]

 == Delegation